MicrosoftDocs/bing-docs/bing-docs/bing-autosuggest/get-suggested-search-terms.md

 To get started quickly with your first request, see [Making Your First Query](quickstarts/csharp.md).

-Familiarize yourself with the [Bing Autosuggest API v7](https://docs.microsoft.com/rest/api/cognitiveservices-bingsearch/bing-autosuggest-api-v7-reference) reference.
+Familiarize yourself with the [Bing Autosuggest API v7](reference/endpoints.md) reference.
 The reference contains the list of endpoints, headers, and query parameters that you'd use to request suggested query terms, and the definitions of the response objects.

-Visit the [Bing Search API hub page](../bing-web-search/search-the-web.md) to explore the other available APIs.

-Learn how to search the web by using the [Bing Web Search API](../bing-web-search/search-the-web.md), and explore the other[Bing Search APIs](../bing-web-search/index.yml).
+Learn how to search the web by using the [Bing Web Search API](../bing-web-search/search-the-web.md) and explore the other [Bing Search APIs](../bing-web-search/bing-api-comparison.md).

-Be sure to read [Bing Use and Display Requirements](./useanddisplayrequirements.md) so you don't break any of the rules about using the search results.
+Be sure to read [Bing Use and Display Requirements](../bing-web-search/use-display-requirements.md) so you don't break any of the rules about using the search results.